BurkovAleksandr/LavaSR/README.md

 ## Community
 - [ComfyUI node](https://github.com/marduk191/ComfyUI-LavaSR): Code to use LavaSR in comfyui.
-- [GUI App](https://github.com/faxlab/LavaSR-Fast-Enhancer): GUI app for LavaSR
+- [GUI App](https://github.com/faxlab/LavaSR-Fast-Enhancer): GUI app for LavaSR.
+- [C++ implementation](https://github.com/Topping1/LavaSRcpp): Purely C++ implementation for LavaSR.
+- [Onnx implementation](https://github.com/Topping1/LavaSR-ONNX): Clean and simple Onnx implementation for LavaSR(

+Thanks to the community for building on top of the model!

 ## Info

 Q: How is this novel?